hyosung11/Launch-School/journal.md

 07:55 Going to read *A Mind for Number* book now.
 I seem to have abandoned the audible book because it's not a great book for audio as there are a lot of images and exercises not best suited for audio alone.
 I think as a video course it's fine or a book.

 08:36 After breakfast and I might start studying earlier than planned.

+09:01 Daily Scrum Questions

+1. What did you do yesterday?
+   * [x] 1.
+Review JS101 Lesson 2 and Make Anki cards through rest of lesson
+   * [x] 2.
+Review JS101 - Small Problems > Easy 1
+   * [x] 3.
+Read *The Pragmatic Programmer* chapter
+   * [x] 4.
+Read *A Mind for Numbers* chapter

+2. What will you do today?
+   * [x] 1.
+Study Session with Alex
+   * [ ] 2.
+Take JS101 Lesson 2 Quiz 1
+   * [ ] Sprint 4 Review
+   * [ ] Sprint 4 Retrospective
+   * [ ] Sprint 5 Planning

+3. Are there any blockers or impediments preventing you from doing your work?
+   * Doing a family outing in the afternoon, so I won't have time to study this afternoon.